Fat Lead Holders

 Despite its very thick lead, the 3.0mm Thumb Holder is actually called the slim model!

-As I wrote above, Maruzen Arts produces another Thumb Holder that holds 5.8mm lead, which might be the fattest lead in a pencil in the world.
+As I wrote above, Maruzen Art produces another Thumb Holder that holds 5.8mm lead, which might be the fattest lead in a pencil in the world.
 Any leads fatter than that are just held in the hand and used without a lead holder.

 I had one of these ultra fat 5.8mm Thumb Holders which I had bought at the same time as its 3.0mm sibling, but had never used it much except for a few experiments many years ago.